 During the season, the Vildmose Museum is home to a number of activities – not just focused on the moorlands of Store Vildmose, but e.g. also about life in Brønderslev during World War II.
 At the museum, you can get much wiser on a plane crash which took place in Store Vildmose in 1940.
 Here, 4 people lost their lives, and there was one survivor.

 At Restaurant Hedelund in Rhododendronparken in Brønderslev, you can enjoy your lunch, a cup of coffee or your dinner with a view to the park.
-In Store Vildmose, restaurant Luneborg Kro is a recently renovated restaurant and place of overnight accommodation.
-Here, fine cuisine is key, and nature is just outside the door.
 In central Brønderslev, you find Café Kox, a socioeconomic café.
+You will also find Restaurant Bondestuen where old danish food high-rise.
 The objective of the café is to supply healthy food of a high-quality.
 You can take your meal in the café, in the patio or as take-away.
 If you lean towards a more romantic experience, Dronninglund Castle's restaurant invites you to delicious fine dining.

 Visit Hotel Phønix, a charming hotel in central Brønderslev steeped in atmosphere and with shopping opportunities right outside its doors.
 If you prefer staying in one of the villages around Brønderslev, we recommend Dronninglund Hotel, Hotel Hjallerup Kro and Jerslev Inn.
 If you have an inclination towards romance, Dronninglund Castle provides romantic rooms with a view to the park.

 On the east coast, in the charming fishing village of Asaa, Asaa Camping provides every kind of camping facility, inclusive of luxury cabins.